RickOwri/folder_mapper/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, please open an issue or a pull request.

-## Contact

-If you have any questions or need assistance, feel free to contact [Your Name](mailto:your.email@example.com).

----

-Feel free to customize this README to suit your specific project requirements.
-Add more sections as needed, such as examples, benchmarks, or usage instructions for specific libraries or tools you're using for Parquet data processing.